Canada–United States relations: John G. Diefenbaker and John F. Kennedy (January 1961 – April 1963)

 Diefenbaker and President John F. Kennedy did not get along well personally.
-This was evident in Diefenbaker's response to the Cuban Missile Crisis, where he did not support the United States.
-However, Diefenbaker's Minister of Defence went behind Diefenbaker's back and did send Canada's military to high alert given Canada’s legal treaty obligations, and in order to try and appease Kennedy.
+This was evident in Diefenbaker's response to the Cuban Missile Crisis, where he was slow to support the United States.
+However, Diefenbaker's Minister of Defence went behind Diefenbaker's back and sent Canada's military to high alert given Canada's legal treaty obligations, to try and appease Kennedy.

 Lester B. Pearson and Lyndon B. Johnson (November 1963 – April 1968)

 In 1965, Prime Minister Lester B. Pearson gave a speech in Philadelphia criticizing American involvement in the Vietnam War.
-This infuriated Lyndon B. Johnson, who gave him a harsh talk, saying "You don't come here and piss on my rug".
+This infuriated President Lyndon B. Johnson, who gave him a harsh talk, saying "You don't come here and piss on my rug".